 During the 75%HOP and SLCMJ, high CV’s were reported for TTS in both groups.
 These values indicate large within-subject variance and thus, caution should be applied when using this measurement in male youth soccer players.
 Obtaining high reliability for repeated trials during tasks requiring dynamic postural stability is difficult (11).
 Single leg jumping and landing activities that rely on reflexive muscle responses, proprioceptive and kinaesthetic feedback will typically utilise a range of movement strategies and therefore increase variability (11, 51).
 No data is available to compare the results of this study to those of similar populations, however, reliability statistics in adults suggest strong test re-test comparisons in single leg hop tasks (ICC = 0.87 – 0.97) (6, 45).
-A plausible explanation for the high CV% in this study could be age-related factors, such as, growth, maturation and skill.
+A plausible explanation for the high CV% in this study in comparison to adult data could be age-related factors, such as, growth, maturation and skill.
 Previous literature has suggested that maturation of the neurological, visual, vestibular and proprioceptive systems may lead to enhanced performance during single leg balancing tasks (31).
 Also, younger subjects demonstrate greater postural sway during single leg balance manoeuvres which may compromise stability (31).
 Thus, measures of reflex stabilization may be subject to greater variability in male youth soccer players.

 Task demands are another factor which may explain the differences in reported reliability from this study and those of previous investigations.
 In the present study, two single leg landing assessments were used to provide data for both horizontal and vertical jumping tasks.
 Conversely, the aforementioned studies used horizontal tasks only and a standardised distance from the force plate of either leg length (6), or an arbitrary distance of 70 cm (45).
 The utilization of anthropometric measures or standardised distances may subsequently over or under-estimate an individual’s performance.
 For example, an athlete with short legs may demonstrate a reduced TTS due to the relatively shorter hopping distance required.
 However, during a maximal single leg hopping task, the same athlete may be capable of much greater jump distances than that of their leg length.
 These abilities are likely to be replicated under conditions of competitive soccer match play; thus, an individual’s inherent risk of injury is likely a product of how far they can jump and how well they can attenuate the resultant forces upon landing.